 ENLUIS MONTES OLIVAR

-Upcoming appearances include work with the San Diego Symphony, Orquesta Sinfonica Metropolitana di Bari, The Blue Morpho Orchestra, and the Opera National de Paris.
-While in Paris, Enluis will serve as an assistant conductor to Gustavo Dudamel in a production of John Adams’ Nixon in China featuring Thomas Hampson and Renee Fleming.
+Upcoming appearances include his debut with Redlands Symphony and return engagements with the San Diego Symphony, Orquesta Sinfonica Metropolitana di Bari and the Simon Bolivar Symphony and as Cover Conductor with New York Philharmonic.
+In the Opera National de Paris, Enluis recently served as an assistant conductor to Gustavo Dudamel in a production of John Adams’ Nixon in China featuring Thomas Hampson and Renee Fleming, also he served in the same capacity for ONP’s Fall 2023 production of Wagner’s Lohengrin under the baton of Alexander Soddy.

-Montes Olivar began his formal studies in orchestral conducting with Teresa Hernández, and then with José Antonio Abreu, Gregory Carreño, and Franka Verhagen.
-He has participated in conducting workshops with Dick van Gasteren, Eduardo Marturet, Diego Matheuz, Roberto Zambrano, Jhon Farrer, Leonardo Panigada, Tarcisio Barreto, Holger Baron, Leaf Bjaland, Mark Churchill, Marc Moncusí, Luis Mauricio Carneiro, and David Cubeck.
-Currently he is Assistant Conductor of the Schwob Philharmonic and Opera, Assistant Conductor of the Columbus Ballet, and he remains a member of the conducting staff of El Sistema with multiple projects ahead in Summer 2023.
-At the Schwob School of Music, Columbus State University, he studies conducting with Paul Hostetter, voice with Dr. Michelle Debruyn, piano with Dr. Esther Park, and opera direction with Dr. Joshua May.
+Enluis began his formal studies in orchestral conducting in 2012 with Teresa Hernández, José Antonio Abreu, Gregory Carreño, and Franka Verhagen.
+He has participated in conducting workshops with Dick van Gasteren, Eduardo Marturet, Diego Matheuz, Roberto Zambrano, Jhon Farrer, Leonardo Panigada, Tarcisio Barreto, Holger Baron, Leaf Bjaland, Mark Churchill, Marc Moncusí, Luis Mauricio Carneiro, David Cubeck, and Nathalie Stutzmann.
+Currently he is also studying conducting with Paul Hostetter, voice with Dr. Michelle Debruyn, piano with Dr. Esther Park, and opera direction with Dr. Joshua May at the Schwob School of Music, Columbus State University.

 Enluis Montes Olivar conducting the El Sistema Largest World's Orchestra.
 Guinness World Record.